qgis/QGIS-Documentation/source/docs/training_manual/answers/answers.rst

 * Click on the |signPlus| button to add another Symbol level.
 * Move the new symbol at the bottom of the list clicking the |arrowDown| button.
 * Choose a good color to fill the water polygons.
-* Click on Marker of the Geometry generator symbology and change the circle with another shape as your wish.
+* Click on :guilabel:`Marker` of the Geometry generator symbology and change the circle with another shape as your wish.
 * Try experimenting other options to get more useful results.

 :ref:`Back to text <backlink-symbology-geom_generator>`